LuisJSosa/GoLabs/README.md

 By progressing through GoLabs, you're not just learning to code in Go; you're building a foundation in software development that will serve you well in any programming endeavor.

+## Credits

+This project was created and developed by [Luis J. Sosa](https://github.com/LuisJSosa/).
+All credit for the original idea, development, and contributions to this project goes to him.
+Please respect the original authorship when forking or sharing this project.

+We encourage contributions and collaborations but ask that you give proper attribution to the original creator as a courtesy and in accordance with open source principles.